How SaaS Companies Can Use AI Comply HQ to Pass Their Assessment

 Cross-border reach.
 SaaS companies typically serve customers across multiple jurisdictions.
 If any of your customers are in the EU, or if your AI system's outputs affect people in the EU, you are in scope, regardless of where your company is headquartered (Article 2).

 Technical documentation burden.
-The AI Act requires detailed technical documentation (Annex IV) covering system architecture, training data, risk management, human oversight measures, accuracy metrics, and more.
-Most SaaS engineering teams have never produced regulatory documentation at this level of specificity.
+The AI Act asks for detailed technical documentation (Annex IV) covering system architecture, training data, risk management, human oversight measures, accuracy metrics, and more.
+Most SaaS engineering teams have never written a regulatory document at this level of detail in their lives.

 How AI Comply HQ's Conversational Interview Works

-AI Comply HQ takes a fundamentally different approach.
-Instead of a static form, our platform conducts a conversational interview, a guided, adaptive dialogue that asks you questions in plain language, listens to your answers, and builds your compliance profile as you go.
+We built AI Comply HQ to do the opposite.
+Instead of a static form, it runs a conversational interview: a guided, adaptive dialogue that asks questions in plain language, listens to your answers, and assembles your compliance profile as you talk.

-The interview is structured around the EU AI Act's core requirements, but it does not require you to understand the regulation's structure.
+The whole thing is structured around the EU AI Act's core requirements, yet you never have to learn the regulation's structure yourself.
 You talk about your business.
 We map it to the law.
+That is the deal.

 How the Conversation Adapts

-The interview engine uses branching logic tied to the AI Act's decision tree.
-Your early answers determine which follow-up questions you receive:
+The interview engine runs on branching logic wired to the AI Act's decision tree.
+Your early answers decide which follow-up questions show up next:

 - If you describe an AI system used in recruitment, the interview drills into Annex III Category 4 (employment and workers management) and triggers questions about the specific high-risk requirements that apply.